-Bridges will usually be recommended when you have one or more missing teeth.
+Bridges are used to fill the gap when you missing one or more teeth.
 They are used to keep your teeth in proper alignment so they do not twist or shift.
-A bridge will be cemented to the natural tooth or implant that is on either side of the missing teeth.
-You simply brush and floss as you normally would in order to clean them.
+A bridge will be cemented to the natural teeth or implants on either side of the gap.
+Simply brush and floss as you normally would in order to clean them.

 How are they made?

-Generally, crowns and bridges can last your lifetime so long as you practice good oral hygiene.
+Crowns and bridges can last your lifetime as long as you practice good oral hygiene.

 Materials Used for Crown and Bridges